 How to Access Your Inner Guide to Make Better Decisions and Follow Your True Path

-Oracles were priestly men and women at designated locations, like stone temples, who offered wise counsel or predictions.
+Oracles were priestly men and women at designated locations, like stone temples, who offered wise counsel and predictions.

 The source of this wisdom and predictive power was said to be the gods.
 That is, the oracles used a form of divination to guide others.

-Imagine wrestling with a challenging problem where no single answer seems to present itself.
+Imagine wrestling with a challenging problem where no clear answer seems to present itself.

 Maybe you are considering a new vocation, starting a family, going on an extended trip, or invading a foreign land.